 Is Ontario expensive to live in?

-It can be.
-Due to high demand and limited housing supply, rent prices in Ontario have increased.
+Yes, Ontario can be expensive to live in.
+Due to high demand and limited housing supply, rent prices in Ontario have increased over the years.